Tuesday, June 30, 2009

 Then of course, because I promised him I would, I had to stop at the store on the way home and buy Leo something for his morning workout/bike ride...at 3:30AM!!!
 I am too nice, really...I mean, really, c'mon, that goes in the above-and-beyond category, don't you think?

-So I'm shopping because once I'm in a store, the shopping/hunting gene thing must be fed by at least 30 minutes of browsing the warehouse-size aisles, dodging anyone I might make eye contact with, certain my car is being vadalized as I seek out quality onion bagels (there were none).
+So I'm shopping because once I'm in a store, the shopping/hunting gene thing must be fed by at least 30 minutes of browsing the warehouse-size aisles, dodging anyone I might make eye contact with, certain my car is being vandalized as I seek out quality onion bagels (there were none).

 So I get home around 4am.
 Finally get to sleep around 4:30am.
 Don't ask me how this is possible, but my feet are the first ones on the floor, at 8:30, this morning.
 Leo is still asleep, and so is Q, as I make my coffee.
 I have to go wake up Q, who is all smiles and hugs and absolutely a little smitten kitten about seeing me again (since I didn't come home last night until after she was asleep), so that part was super nice.